Nordic-MVP-GitOps-Repos/hypersonic-lightweight-cp4i/README.md

 The sample application gets built using a pipeline, which also publishes the API to API Connect.
 You will need to setup API Connect provider organisations for this to work, but you can run the pipeline and it will just build the code and push the image to the internal registry.

 The pipeline interacts with API Connect using the APIC CLI in a Tekton task.
 To access the images for the APIC CLI, you need to follow the same steps to create the ibm-entitlement-key secret previously, but this time in the 'ibmoffices' namespace

+For the ACE application, fork the repo [ace-hello-world-gitops](https://github.com/Nordic-MVP-GitOps-Repos/ace-hello-world-gitops), update the file [apps/ace-hello-world.yaml](apps/ace-hello-world.yaml) with your forked repo URL.
+Again, update kustomization.yaml to uncomment the line pointing to 'apps/ace-hello-world.yaml'.
+This enables the ACE application and creates a namespace 'ace-hello-world'.
+For the S2I build process to work, you need to create the ibm-entitlement-key secret in this namespace also.
+The ACE application is built using a pipeline.
+Start the pipeline and the application will get built and pushed to the internal registry.

 ### (Optional) Register DNS CNAME to enable generating certificates with LetsEncrypt